wuyang1002431655/tango_with_django_19/manuscript/chapter-css.md

 	    </body>
 	</html>

-As can be seen from above, there are at minimum three attributes which you must supply to the `<link>` tag:
+As can be seen from above, there are at minimum three attributes that you must supply to the `<link>` tag:

 -   `rel`, which allows you to specify the relationship between the HTML document and the resource you're linking to (i.e., a stylesheet);
 -   `type`, in which you should specify the [MIME type](http://en.wikipedia.org/wiki/Internet_media_type) for CSS; and
 -   `href`, the attribute which you should point to the URL of the stylesheet you wish to include.

-With this tag added, your stylesheet should in included with your HTML page, and the styles within the stylesheet applied.
+With this tag added, your stylesheet should be included with your HTML page, and the styles within the stylesheet applied.
 It should be noted that CSS stylesheets are considered as a form of [static media](#section-templates-static-static), meaning you should place them within your project's `static` directory.

 I> ### Inline CSS
-I>
 I> You can also add CSS to your HTML documents *inline*, meaning that the CSS is included as part of your HTML page.
 However, this isn't generally advised because it removes the abstraction between presentational semantics (CSS) and content (HTML).

 ## Basic CSS Selectors {#section-css-selectors}